glouppe/info8002-large-scale-data-systems/lecture6.md

 - Introduced by Sylvia Ratnasamy et al in 2001.
 - Basically: take a hash map and apply it to the scale of the internet.
 - Fully distributed.
-- Scalable (nodes only contain small amount of informations about adjacent nodes).
+- Scalable (nodes only contain small amount of information about adjacent nodes).
 - Fault-tolerant (can route around network disruptions).
-- Does not impose a hiearchical naming structure to achieve scalability.
+- Does not impose a hierarchical naming structure to achieve scalability.
-  - "*Hierachical*": ID's starting with 0 are on the left, ID's with 1 on the right (a la binary-search).
+  - "*Hierarchical*": ID's starting with 0 are on the left, ID's with 1 on the right (a la binary-search).

 ---